LucasPaszinski/wabanex/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## An api for Gyms
+You can use the insomnia api for further understanding of the api

+Basically you can create an User
+This user can have many training, although only one active A training can be created with many exercises

 ## Learn more